It is expected that students use every opportunity to practice and to use their English throughout the course.

 - English is a communicative, wide ranging and dynamic subject that is best learned in an environment, which encourages socio- constructive learning.
 Students, together with their teacher will need to discuss and argue critically all subject areas.
 These discussions are not only important for the building of knowledge in the students but in their practice and development of their own language abilities.
 It is therefore assumed that students will make every effort to attend all lectures and seminars.
 If however they are unable to do so then 70% attendance will be required for qualification.
 Students may be asked to cover any topics missed by completing additional course work requirements.

 - A group presentation of the lesson study projects will be made during the final class of term - all student members of the group will be expected to have equal responsibility for this presentation.
+A variety of presentations can be made and the students can use the DDV workshop for help.

 These must be approved before the students can be examined.